Should you worry if your bearded dragon snags a spider when you look away for a moment?

-The occasional household arachnid eaten by your bearded dragon is likely not going to become a serious problem.
+The occasional household arachnid eaten by your bearded dragon is likely not going to become a severe problem.

 If your dragon does eat a spider and you’re feeling anxious, there are a few things to keep in mind to calm your nerves.